MinellaPersonalProjects/my-tech-teachings/content/about.md

 # About Me

-I am an aspiring and dedicated software engineer with 2 years of hands-on experience in software development and I have had the opportunity to work on several interesting projects that have honed my skills and problem-solving abilities.
+My name is Nkem, I live in Chicago, IL and I am a Software Engineer at a company called [CCC Intelligent Solutions](https://cccis.com).
+I have had the opportunity to work on several interesting projects that have honed my skills and problem-solving abilities.
 My journey has included immersive experiences in the dynamic realms of Web Development and AI Platform Development.

 I'm committed to continuous learning and growth, regularly participating in online courses and coding projects to expand my skill set.
 Here is some more information about me :